 Battle of Metal Shaba

-At 02:30 PM (14.30), the most violent action during the 1978 Battle of Kolwezi took place.
-The battle occurred at Metal Shaba, one of the quarters/villages around Kolwezi, situated about 3 miles (5 km) to the north.
+At 2:30 p.m.
+(14:30), the most violent action during the 1978 Battle of Kolwezi took place.
+This battle occurred at Metal Shaba, one of the quarters/villages around Kolwezi, situated about 3 miles (5 km) to the north.

-Initially, 4th Company got involved, after they had left their position at Drop Zone Bravo.
-Having finished to scout out the local rail station situated north of Metal Shaba, the legionnaires faced on their way back over 100 well-equipped rebels that would attack them.
+Initially, only the 4th Company was involved, after they had left their position at Drop Zone Bravo.
+Having finished scouting out the local rail station north of Metal Shaba, the legionnaires were on their way back when they were faced with an attack from over 100 well-equipped rebels.
 Staff Sergeant Daniel was immediately killed.
-He served as a deputy to the 2nd Platoon leader (Lieutenant Dary, the Chief of the Foreign Legion in 2004-07).
+He had served as a deputy to the 2nd Platoon leader (Lieutenant Dary, the Chief of the Foreign Legion from 2004 to 2007).
 Corporal Prudence was seriously wounded.

-Shortly afterward, the 2nd Company + SER + S81 arrived in order to support the 4th Company.
-A fierce battle flared up and would take several hours.
-By the evening, around 80 rebels would be killed and a number of their vehicles destroyed.
-A lot of heavy weapons and firearms were seized.
+Shortly afterward, the 2nd Company, SER, and S81 arrived to support the 4th Company.
+A fierce battle flared up and lasted several hours.
+By the evening, around 80 rebels had been killed and a number of their vehicles destroyed.
+Many heavy weapons and firearms were seized too.

-That night, after a week, Kolwezi was calm, without fighting.
+That night, after a week of fighting, Kolwezi was calm.
 Only sporadic shots could be heard.

 May 21, 1978 – Sunday

-That day, several firefights took place.
-In the morning, two legionnaires were seriously wounded, Corporal Pain and Legionnaire Marco.
+On May 21, several firefights took place.
+In the morning, two legionnaires, Corporal Pain and Legionnaire Marco, were seriously wounded.

-Also that day, first 2e REP vehicles successfully arrived in Kolwezi, transported by the Lockheed C-5 Galaxy and the C-141 Starlifters.
-The regiment would be quickly equipped with them to carry out reconnaissance patrols around the town; new rebel hideouts would be found.
+The same day, the first 2e REP vehicles successfully arrived in Kolwezi, transported by the Lockheed C-5 Galaxy and C-141 Starlifters.
+The regiment was quickly equipped with them to carry out reconnaissance patrols around the town; new rebel hideouts would be found.

-The next day, GMC trucks of the 2e REP would arrive in the town.
+The following day, GMC trucks belonging to the 2e REP would also arrive in the town.

 May 22, 1978 – Monday

-On May 22, a three-company task force was formed and moved to Kapata, another village on the periphery of the town.
-That one is situated several miles south-west of Kolwezi.
-At Kapata, a skirmish took place; 8 rebels were killed.
+On May 22, a three-company task force was formed and moved to Kapata, another village on the periphery of Kolwezi, situated several miles to the southwest.
+At Kapata, a skirmish took place; eight rebels were killed.

 The same day, the Battle of Kolwezi was officially over.
-However, the ongoing military operations would continue.
+However, the military operations continued.

 May 23, 1978 – Tuesday